 - Focus your studies intensively on Chinese language (complete the equivalent of 2 semesters of Chinese in one semester abroad) or take Chinese language alongside culture courses

 - Coursework available in Chinese film, history, philosophy, economics, politics, health care and environmental issues

-- Service-learning and internship opportunities available for all program terms.
+- Community engagement and internship opportunities available for all program terms.